mirage1usa/pi-alarm/README.md

 * Must have minimal dependancies
 * Must pop a customizable alert on the screen and play a sound
 * Must be a good introduction to expose beginners to python and crontab usage

-   I fought with many different sound apps and finally found that `MPG123` was the only one that accomplished what I needed

 ##   Primary options in the python files:
 *  Sound file to play or comment out if you don't want sound